The 4 Most Common Mitsubishi 4G63 Engine Problems

 - Head gasket failure & lifting heads

 The majority of these problems are going to be specific to the 4G63T engine.
 While the 4G63 does experience some of the same problems the majority of these problems occur on modified engines and not stock engines.
-So while they are still relevant they are simply not as common given the 4G63 engine doesn’t tend to be as heavily modified as the turbocharged versions.
+So while they are still relevant they are simply not as common given the non-turbo engine doesn’t tend to be as heavily modified as the turbocharged versions.

-1) 4G63 Balance Shaft Bearing & Belt Failure
+1) Balance Shaft Bearing & Belt Failure

 The 4G63 uses a belt-driven balance shaft.
 The system uses two shafts with weights on it which spin in opposite directions at twice the speed of the engine.
 Without getting into the technical details, the force produced by the rotating balance shafts counteracts and reduces engine vibration.